wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    expected to at the current time (especially absent widespread integration of DNSSEC indicators in end user software such as web browsers).
-As a result, end users may incorrectly interpret the failure to reach a domain due to DNSSEC-related misconfiguration as their ISP purposely blocking access to the domain or as a performance failure on the part of their ISP (especially of the ISP's DNS
+As a result, end users may incorrectly interpret the failure to reach a domain due to DNSSEC-related misconfiguration .
+   They may (incorrectly) assume that their ISP is purposely blocking access to the domain or as a performance failure on the part of their ISP (especially of the ISP's DNS servers).
+End users may feel less satisfied with their ISP's service, which may make them more likely to switch to a competing ISP.
+They may also contact their ISP to complain, which of course will incur cost for their ISP.
+In addition, they may use online tools and sites to complain of this problem, such as via a blog, web forum, or social media site, which